fangfufu/httpdirfs/README.md

 Have you ever wanted to mount those HTTP directory listings as if it was a partition?
 Look no further, this is your solution.
 HTTPDirFS stands for Hyper Text Transfer Protocol Directory Filesystem

 The performance of the program is excellent, due to the use of curl-multi interface.
-HTTP connections are reused
+HTTP connections are reused.
+I haven't benchmarked it, but I feel this is faster than ``rclone mount``.

 ## Usage
 		./httpdirfs -f $URL $YOUR_MOUNT_POINT